- About this Blog

 - The original creator will be notified and can decide whether to accept your pull request AND you’re done – you’re up to speed with Git/GitHub…3000 words and possibly a very tired brain later.
 Well done!

-I really hope this guide helped you understand the steps needed to master your first experience with Git/GitHub without being bowled over by jargon.
+I really hope this guide helped you understand the steps needed to main your first experience with Git/GitHub without being bowled over by jargon.

 If you have any questions or there is something I have not explained clearly, please drop me a comment.